The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity: Introduction

-From time to time short-lived experimental results appear that suggest the existence of FTL objects.
-Recently, the OPERA experiment, see \cite{opera}, raised the interest in the possibility of FTL particles.
-The trouble is that if there are FTL particles, then several branches of the tree that grew out of relativity theory die out, e.g., the ones that directly assume the nonexistence of superluminal objects.
-Therefore, in order to accept the existence of FTL particles we want to see extremely solid experimental evidence.

-Even if the OPERA result turns out to be erroneous, the possibility will always be there that one day an experiment will prove the existence of FTL particles beyond any doubt.
-Thus the question arises whether the whole tree sprung out of relativity theory will die with the existence of FTL particles, or some part of the tree will remain alive even then.
-In this paper, we show that the roots of the metaphorical tree surely survive any experiment proving the existence of FTL objects, since their existence is completely consistent with the kinematics of special relativity.
-In a forthcoming paper, we will show that even some parts of dynamics survive the existence of FTL particles.
+These papers contain various non-axiomatic theories of FTL particles compatible with relativity.
+However, the only framework where the question of consistence can properly be investigated is the axiomatic framework of mathematical logic.
+Therefore, in this paper, we take one step further and investigate the consistency question of FTL particles within mathematical logic.

+Based on Einstein's original postulates, we formalize the kinematics of special relativity within an axiomatic framework; and we prove that axiom system \ax{SR} (see, p.\pageref{SR}) capturing the kinematics of Einstein's special relativity does not contradict the existence of FTL particles.

+The fact that the axioms of relativistic kinematics do not contradict the existence of FTL particles is interesting by itself.
+However, it leaves the question open whether the axioms of relativistic dynamics contradicts superluminal motion of particles or not.
+In a forthcoming paper, we will show, with the axiomatic rigor of this paper, that even relativistic particle dynamics is consistent with the existence of FTL particles, see \cite{MSzFTL}, as it is already suggested by the literature.

+As general relativity is more general than special relativity, every model (solution) of the axioms of special relativity is also a model of the axioms of general relativity.\footnote{For an axiom system of general relativity explicitly reflecting this fact, see \cite{synthese}.} Consequently, if special relativity has a model allowing FTL particles, then general relativity also has such a model.
+Therefore, our result implies that, the existence of superluminal particles is consistent with general relativity.

-We will show that the statement ``there can be faster than light particles'' is logically independent of the kinematics of special relativity.
+We show that the statement ``there can be faster than light particles'' is logically independent of the kinematics of special relativity.
 This means that we can add either this assumption or its opposite to the axioms of special relativity without getting a theory containing contradictions.
-This result is completely analogous to the fact that Euclid's postulate of parallels is independent of the rest of his axioms (in this case two different consistent theories extending the theory of absolute geometry are Euclidean geometry and hyperbolic geometry).

-The best framework for analyzing this kind of logical independence situations is the axiomatic framework of mathematical logic.
-Therefore, we will investigate this question in the framework of mathematical logic, and we will use model theory to show the existence of the required models.